 At Carson Dunlop, the inspection of the new home is different than a resale home inspection.
 We understand the challenge of not knowing how the building will perform under typical occupancy loads and over the four seasons.
 Our measure is not how well the building has stood up, but how well it will perform.

 We evaluate the home against modern building practices, and consider workmanship and materials, while looking for consistency with the Tarion Warranty Program.
 Our inspection covers all components of the home, consistent with our professional Standards of Practice.
 Additionally, we examine the workmanship and material issues that might affect performance.
 Finally, we review the home against the Construction Performance Guidelines published by the Tarion Warranty Program.
+The inspection is performed in accordance with the CAHPI New Construction Inspection Protocol, which can be viewed here.

 Our professional building consultants are specially trained in evaluating new construction.
 This should come as no surprise, since Carson Dunlop created the New Construction Inspection Training Program for the Canadian Association of Home and Property Inspectors (CAHPI), and the Ontario Association of Home Inspectors (OAHI).